ninbura/nvim/readme.md

         - `git config user.email "gabriel@ninbura.com"`
     - ### both
         - `cd nvim`
-6. open neovim in said directory
+5. open neovim in said directory
     - `nvim .`
-7. ignore errors and run the following vim command
-    - `:PackerSync`
+7. wait for lazy to install plugins
 8. quit 💃
-    - `:q!`
+    - `:q` (may have to do this twice because of lazy window)
 # setting up as additional configuration
 ### windows
 1. rename nvim directory